Towards the Worst-case Robustness of Large Language Models: Introduction

-As widely recognized in the field of adversarial robustness \cite{pgd, carlini2017adversarial, carlini2019evaluating, athalye2018obfuscated_gradient}, the evaluation of new defenses should include white-box settings, where the adversary has full knowledge of the defended model.
-These settings represent \emph{worst-case} scenarios and provide a lower bound on the robustness achievable under black-box attacks.
-To develop a stronger attack, we improve the I-GCG method~\cite{jia2024improved} by strictly ensuring the consistency of tokens during optimization and inference (we call our method \textit{I$^2$-GCG}).
-The evaluation results (in Table~\ref{tab:white-box}) indicate that \textit{most typical defenses exhibit nearly 0\% robustness}.
-This finding is not surprising: adding extra prompts does not address the intrinsic vulnerability of neural networks to adversarial examples; detection and filtering defenses are easily circumvented in white-box settings by targeting the filter network \cite{athalye2018obfuscated_gradient, carlini2019evaluating}; and adversarial training demands exponentially greater resources~\cite{diakonikolas2020complexity, gourdeau2021hardness}, rendering it impractical for sufficiently training large-scale models.
+To provide a tighter upper bound on worst-case robustness, we devise stronger adversaries by ensuring that tokenization during inference is exactly the same as that during attack optimization (this builds upon the previous I-GCG method~\cite{jia2024improved}, thus we call our method \textit{I$^2$-GCG}).
+As shown in Table~\ref{tab:white-box}, this slight improvement greatly reduces the robustness of most typical \textbf{deterministic defenses} by more than 30\%, making these defenses exhibit nearly 0\% worst-case robustness.
+This finding is not surprising: adding extra prompts does not address the intrinsic vulnerability of neural networks to adversarial examples; detection and filtering defenses are easily circumvented in white-box settings by targeting the detector networks themselves~\cite{athalye2018obfuscated_gradient, carlini2019evaluating}; and adversarial training demands exponentially greater resources~\cite{diakonikolas2020complexity, gourdeau2021hardness}, rendering it currently impractical for sufficiently training large-scale models.